 Tenant Security: If payment is delayed by 15 days, the landlord has the right to terminate the tenancy agreement by sending a 3-day written notice to the tenant.
 The landlord is entitled not to return the security deposit and to charge the tenant one month's rent penalty.

 To combat inflation, the government imposed price controls on key commodities such as electricity, coal, cement, fertilizer and other goods - to no avail.
-In addition, the State Bank of Vietnam (SBV), the country’s central bank, repeatedly hiked interest rates last year.
-In June 2012, consumer prices rose by just 6.9% from a year earlier, the lowest rate in three years.
+In addition, the State Bank of Vietnam (SBV), the country’s central bank, repeatedly hiked interest rates.
+In 2013, consumer prices rose by just 6.6% from a year earlier, the lowest increase in the last 10 years.
+In February 2014, inflation fell to 4.65%, the lowest rate since November 2009.

 Prime Minister Nguyen Tan Dung, who has been in power since 2006, has relied on state-owned companies to spark economic growth.
 State-owned Vinashin, originally a shipbuilder, expanded to a wide array of industries including tourism and animal feeds.
-However, it almost collapsed in 2012, with its total debt reaching US$4.5billion, roughly 4.5% of Vietnam’s GDP.
-The government said that it will not bail out the company but provided zero-interest loans for the salary of its employees.
+However, it almost collapsed in 2012, with its total debt reaching US$4.5 billion, roughly 4.5% of Vietnam’s GDP.
+The government first said that it would not bail out the company - then provided zero-interest loans to pay employees' salaries.